+Last one week for registration.
 ‘Take on the future - Critically reflecting on Planning Visions’ is a two-day conference convened on 10 and 11 December 2019, in Rotterdam and The Hague, the Netherlands.
-The conference brings together scholars and practitioners in development policies, spatial planning and territorial governance from several European countries.
-It aims at identifying innovative planning approaches to a more resilient future and at debating their relevance for the recently published draft Dutch national environmental vision NOVI.
+It aims at identifying innovative planning approaches to a more resilient future, bringing experts from Netherlands and Europe and debating over the relevance for the recently published draft Dutch national environmental vision NOVI.

 Critical challenges from climate change, global economic competition, and increasing social and economic disparities create urgent demands for new territorial development tools that will ensure a resilient society.
 These challenges increase uncertainty and competition in society.
 Conventional planning tools are no longer sufficient to cope with the interconnected and cascading effects of social and spatial change.
 Building resilience requires integrated and adaptive action across sectors, levels of government and the public-private divide.
 Hence, our planning tools are required to change with the changing times.